RHIT-CSSE/csse332/homeworks/12_security/README.md

    so, you can use the following gdb instruction `(gdb) x/32bx 0x<address>`.
 8. Disassemble the shellcode using `(gdb) disassemble/r 0x<address>,+32`.
 What
    is it doing?
 Note the call to `int` and check what it is doing.
-9. Modify `part3.py` so that the input overflows the buffer and cause the program to run the shellcode.
+9. Modify `part3.py` so that the input overflows the buffer and causes the program to run the shellcode.

 ## Submission